2. Preparing for Eternity

 Preparing for Death

 An epitaph on a tombstone reads, "Stop, as you pass by, as you are now so once was I, as I am now, you will surely be, so prepare yourself to follow me!”
 One person scrawled underneath, “To follow you, I’m not content until I know the way you went!”
 The passerby was right.
-It's important to know where one is going when we die, but when we are pointed in the right direction, we should prepare ourselves for what lies beyond.
+It's important to know where one is going when we die, but when we are pointed in the right direction, we should prepare ourselves for what lies ahead of us in the great beyond.

-My wife, Sandy, and I took her parents to Scotland on vacation while we were living in England.
+Several years ago, when we were living in England, Sandy and I took her parents to Scotland on vacation.
 When it started to get dark one evening, we had to look for a hotel along the road.
 We passed some black-painted wrought iron gate with a sign over it saying, Black Barony Hotel.
-We couldn't see the buildings from the entrance, so we decided to check it out.
-Because of the time of day, and the wrought iron gates, we started to joke among the four of us, saying that we were going to the tower of terror and that it would probably be a haunted castle.
-The road kept winding around through trees, giving us more time to imagine what this place was going to be like!
-We wondered if they might have a butler who looked like “Igor” from the movie Young Frankenstein.
+We couldn't see the buildings from the entrance, so we decided to check out the hotel to see if it would be a suitable place to stay the night.
+Because of the approaching evening and the wrought iron gates, we started to joke, saying that we were going to the tower of terror and that it would probably be a haunted castle.
+The road kept winding around through trees while our imaginations went wild.
+We wondered if they might have a butler who looked like "Igor" from the movie Young Frankenstein.
 I pictured Marty Feldman’s face greeting us at the door.

-It is a good thing to prepare now to meet your God on that day.
-That sign stuck in my mind: “Prepare to Meet Thy God.”
-In this study, we will look at preparing for death and judgment and how it will affect each one of us.
+It is a wise thing to prepare now to meet your God on that day.
+That sign stuck in my mind: “Prepare to Meet Thy God."
+In this study, we will look at preparing for death and judgment and how it will affect us.
 We may not want to think of that time, but Scripture tells us that we will all need to give an account at the end of our lives when God determines that our time has come.

 Man is destined to die once, and after that to face judgment (Hebrews 9:27).

 So then, each of us will give an account of ourselves to God (Romans 14:12).